markdryan/subtilis/docs/Subtilis.md

 is allowed and recommended in Subtilis.

 The LOCAL keyword can be used anywhere inside a function or procedure.
-Local variables, once declared, are available anywhere in the function.
-Needless to say, local variables, in the functions in which they are declared,  shadow global variables of the same name.
+Local variables, are scoped.
+Local variables defined in a block are only avaialable within that block.
+Local variables defined at the top level of a function or a procedure are available in all subsequent blocks in that function or procedure.
+Local variables shadow global variables of the same name but they do not shadow local variables.
+It is an error to attempt to redefine an existing local variable in a nested compound statement.

 Variables must be defined before they are used.
 BBC BASIC permits code such as

 X% += 1
-Y% = %Y + 1
+Y% = Y% + 1

 where neither X% or Y% have been previously defined.
 While such behaviour would be possible in Subtilis, it has been explicitly disabled as it's very weird.

-On the other hand

-One change under consideration is to allow the LOCAL keyword to be used anywhere within a function.
-This would require the introduction of block scope and we'd have to deal with local variable shadowing.
-Such a change would probably be accompanied by a short hand notation for LOCAL, :=.
-It's probably worth doing though as writing LOCAL everywhere is a real pain.

 Currently the LOCAL statement can only be used to define a single variable.
 However, it can be used to initialise the variable.
 Thus in Subtilis you can